Last updated on : 09 Feb, 2026

 Due to its anti-inflammatory and antioxidant properties, adequate vitamin C levels may benefit individuals with respiratory conditions like asthma and chronic obstructive pulmonary disease (COPD) [4].
 It may help regulate mucus production in the airways, potentially reducing coughing and congestion [4].

 Adequate Vitamin C contributes to the formation of healthy sperm and protects them from oxidative damage [1].
-Regular intake may help improve fertility in men and may also be linked to the increase of testosterone levels.
+Regular intake may help improve fertility in men and may also be linked to an increase in testosterone levels.

-As an antioxidant, Vitamin C can help neutralize free radicals that contribute to eye diseases like cataracts and age-related macular degeneration [1].
+As an antioxidant, Vitamin C may help neutralise free radicals that contribute to eye diseases like cataracts and age-related macular degeneration [1].
 Regular intake may help lower the risk of developing these age-related conditions.

 Vitamin C is generally safe when consumed within recommended daily limits from natural sources.
 However, excessive supplementation may lead to certain side effects.